-You can shoot beautiful light trails on your iPhone with a special app.
+You can shoot beautiful light trail photos on your iPhone with a special app.
 This effect occurs when you photograph a moving light source with a long shutter speed in the dark.
 For example a photo of a busy road, but you can also think of trains, a funfair or planes.

 However, with the standard iPhone Camera app you cannot set a shutter speed and the longest exposure is 1/3 of a second.
 In this blog I will tell you what you need and I will show you the results of the iPhone camera apps Adobe Lightroom CC Mobile and Slow Shutter Cam.

-How to shoot light trails on iPhone with Lightroom CC Mobile
+How to shoot light trail photos on iPhone with Lightroom CC Mobile